SuJingyu111/CS611_Legend_Of_Valor/src copy/readme.txt

 The program was compiled and executed on a machine running WIN10

 Design patterns:
-Factory pattern, used in HeroFactory and ItemFactory Singleton Pattern, used in ItemFactory and MonsterFactory.
+RandomFactory pattern, used in HeroFactory and ItemFactory Singleton Pattern, used in ItemFactory and MonsterFactory.
 Do not want more than 1, used only in Market & Common Cells.

 Class Intro: